isomerpages/moe-marisstellahigh/_cce/Secondary/CCE.md

 **Faith Formation**

 As a Catholic school, we are guided by the Marist values and ethos.
 The Faith Formation experiences aim to develop Marists to be gentlemen with a strong sense of spirituality and belief, and to emulate the values exemplified by Mother Mary.
-Click on [this link](https://staging.d2r0kwuamjw0vo.amplifyapp.com/programmes/secondary/faith-formation/) to find out more about the Faith Formation experiences offered at Maris Stella High.
+Click on&nbsp;[this link](https://staging.d2r0kwuamjw0vo.amplifyapp.com/programmes/secondary/faith-formation/)&nbsp;to find out more about the Faith Formation experiences offered at Maris Stella High.